fairfaxmedia/maskara/README.md

 rake maskara:generate
 ```

-(The file defaults to RAILS_ROOT/db/fixtures/maskara.yml )
+(The file defaults to RAILS_ROOT/db/fixtures/maskara.yml)

-Edit the file with information about the objects your template needs (and filters you wish to disable) and then prepend `/maskara/` to the path you'd normally use to access the view: eg.
+Edit the file with information about the objects your template needs (and filters you wish to disable). ([The example in the test directory](spec/dummy/db/fixtures/maskara.yml) demonstrates the sort of options that are available.)

+Then, after restarting Rails, prepend `/maskara/` to the path you'd normally use to access the view: eg.

 ```http://localhost:3000/member/edit/1```